MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/analytics-overview.md

 #### 1. Sign in to Dynamics 365 Guides

-Data for all users is automatically stored in the MR Apps Session table.
+Data for all users is automatically stored in the [MR Apps Session table](analytics-data-collected.md).

 #### 2. Author a guide in the PC or HoloLens app

-Data for all authors is automatically stored in the Guide Author Session table.
+Data for all authors is automatically stored in the [Guide Author Session table](analytics-data-collected.md).

 #### 3. Operate a guide

 **Next** and **Back** button interactions are recorded to determine the time spent on each step.
-Operator data is automatically stored in the Guides Session table
+Operator data is automatically stored in the [Guides Session table](analytics-data-collected.md).

 #### 4. Trigger alerts or visualize data